OSVTAC/project-recommendations/index.md

 without necessarily having to commit funds for the entire project.
 It also builds in a way for the City to take corrective action (e.g. if a vendor developing a particular component isn’t performing to expectation).
-Finally, it eliminates the need to come up with an accurate estimate for the entire project before starting work.
+Finally, it eliminates the need to come up with accurate cost and time estimates for the entire project before starting work.

 For example, instead of committing $8 million up front for a single project to develop a full voting system, the City could instead start out by spending
-$2 million on three deliverables: one for $1.5 million and two for $250,000.
+$2 million on three deliverables, say: one for $1.5 million and two for $250,000.
 Based on the success or progress of the initial projects, the City could decide to move forward with additional sub-projects, or change its approach (even before the three deliverables are completed).
 In this way, the City